kairosity/mp3-snapathon/README.md

 All buttons, links and interactions have visible state changes to ensure the user knows their actions are working.

 When a user has voted in the competition, a number of changes occur to cement that action:
-1. The title changes from "VOTE" to "VOTED!"
+1. The title changes from "VOTE" to "YOU HAVE VOTED!"
 2. The text changes to "Thank you for voting!
 Winning images & users will be announced Sunday night when voting closes."
 3. The vote buttons disappear.
 4. There is an overlay on the image voted for - that says "You voted for this image."